logo

 Abstract

 This study examines the impact of geopolitical risk on energy transition, focusing on the moderating roles of environmental regulations and green innovation within OECD countries.
-Using multivariate linear and nonlinear regression models, a substantial positive effect of geopolitical risk on energy transition is identified.
-Stronger environmental regulations and advancements in green innovation significantly amplify this effect.
-A nonlinear relationship between geopolitical risk and energy transition is detected at varying levels of environmental regulation and green innovation.
-The influence of geopolitical risk on energy transition grows stronger over time.
-Findings are robust across various geopolitical risk indicators and regression methods, highlighting the proactive role of geopolitical risk in fostering energy transition.
-The study emphasizes integrated strategies that harness environmental regulations and technological innovation to facilitate a resilient and efficient energy transition.
+By employing a multivariate linear and nonlinear regression model, we identify a substantial positive effect of geopolitical risk on energy transition.
+Our analysis indicates that stronger environmental regulations and advancements in green innovation significantly amplify this effect.
+Through threshold effect bootstrap sampling tests, we detect a nonlinear relationship between geopolitical risk and energy transition at varying levels of environmental regulation and green innovation.
+We also explore lag effects, revealing that the influence of geopolitical risk on energy transition grows stronger over time.
+The inclusion of interaction terms in our analysis further clarifies the moderating influences of environmental regulation and green innovation.
+Utilizing a range of geopolitical risk indicators and regression methods, our findings are robust, consistently highlighting the proactive role of geopolitical risk in fostering energy transition.
+These insights highlight the importance of integrated strategies that harness environmental regulations and technological innovation to facilitate a resilient and efficient energy transition in the face of challenges posed by geopolitical uncertainties.

 Publisher